bitovi/academy/src/angular/15-directive/15-directive.md

 <img src="../static/img/angular/15-directives/order-form-thumbnails.png"
 style="border: solid 1px black; max-width: 420px;"/>

-In order to fix this, we will create an Attribute Directive that will change the behavior of the Phone Input Field, and will ensure that only numbers are allowed in the field.
+In order to fix this, we will create an Attribute Directive that will change the behavior of the Phone Input Field, and will ensure that only numbers can be entered in the field.

 ```html
   <input name="phone" type="text" pmoOnlyNumbers class="form-control" formControlName="phone">